-One of the most innovative, fundamental—but least recognized—components of charter school performance is the Michigan authorizer.
+One of the most innovative, fundamental—but least recognized—components of charter public school performance is the Michigan authorizer.
 The notion that skilled education experts can lend their knowledge and experience to a portfolio of diverse schools is groundbreaking.

 The Michigan Council of Charter School Authorizers is a collaborative non-profit, non-partisan organization dedicated to providing quality charter school oversight.
 Our members share best practices, updates, and helpful resources for boosting K–12 performance and advancing educational choice across Michigan.